jasonjac2/OneMoreWiki/Reference-Commands.md

 ## Insert QR Code
 Converts selected text to a QR code and inserts the QR image into a new paragraph following the selected text.
 QR codes provide a convenient way to share passwords, Web addresses, any other data (up to 2000 characters).

+## Link References To This Page
+Creates bi-directional reference links between the current page and pages that reference this page by its title.
+All instances of the page title on referring pages are converted to hyperlinks back to this page and a _Linked References_ sections is appended to this page with links back to all referring pages.

 ## Map Linked Pages
 Generates a report showing all pages that contain links to other pages.
 This can be scope to the current section, current notebook, or all notebooks.
 The report is produced